WindingMotor/M130-Distribution-HUB/README.md

 - Use commercially
 - Modify
 - Distribute
-- Use in closed source
+- Use in closed source, with notice of changes

 See [LICENSE](LICENSE) file for full terms.